-I am a PhD Candidate at Johns Hopkins University interested in health care economics and applied econometrics.
-My research examines policy-relevant questions related to competition, consolidation, and vertical integration in health care markets.
-In prior and ongoing research, I have studied how acquisitions of physician practices by private equity funds change physician practice patterns, including strategic referral behavior, and the downstream effects on patient welfare and the clinical workforce.
+I am an Assistant Professor at Brown University trained in applied microeconomics, health policy, and applied econometrics, including causal inference and experimental design.
+My areas of research and expertise include competition, consolidation, and vertical integration in health care markets.
+My primary research examines how acquisitions of physician practices by private equity funds change physician practice patterns, including strategic referral behavior, and the downstream effects on patient welfare.

-My research has been published in peer-reviewed journals such as Health Affairs, Journal of the American Medical Association (JAMA) Network, and Health Services Research, and featured in mainstream media outlets such as Vox, Bloomberg Business, Fortune Magazine, Kaiser Health News, and Politico.
-My teaching experience includes a diverse set of courses in health economics, health care finance, and the business of health to MBA, MPH, and Ph.D. students for which I received a teaching award in 2021.
+My research has been published in peer-reviewed journals such as Health Affairs, Journal of the American Medical Association (JAMA) Network, featured in mainstream media outlets such as Vox, Bloomberg Business, Fortune Magazine, Politico, and received an international award from the International Health Economics Association in 2023.
+My teaching experience includes a diverse set of courses in health care economics, behavioral economics, and the business of health for which I received a teaching award from Johns Hopkins University in 2021.

-Before graduate school, I worked as a senior analyst in the antitrust and competition practice of National Economic Research Associates (NERA) in New York.
-I hold a graduate degree in international finance and economic policy from Columbia University and a bachelor’s degree in mathematics and economics from Bryn Mawr College.
+Before graduate school, I worked as a senior analyst in the antitrust and competition practice of National Economic Research Associates (NERA) Economic Consulting in New York.
+I earned my PhD from Johns Hopkins University, my graduate degree in international finance from Columbia University, and my bachelor’s degree in mathematics and economics from Bryn Mawr College.

 Johns Hopkins University